Michigan's Route Markers

 These early route markers would either be erected on stand-alone posts or on telephone and electric line poles along the highway.
 (Utility poles close by the side of the travelled-way were much more common in the first half of the 20th century.)
 Quite often, the "new" state trunkline marker of the late 1910s and early 1920s was applied directly over or adjacent to the colored bands designating one or more Named Auto Trails.
 By the 1930s, the diamond had been "squashed" down so that all angles were at 90 degrees.

 In the early 1970s when U.S. federal government mandated updated and standardized traffic signage, the traditional Michigan "cutout" diamond was then incorporated with a square black sign "blank," as it is today.
-For more than three decades, the Michigan state trunkline marker has remained relatively unchanged.
+For four decades, the Michigan state trunkline marker has remained relatively unchanged.

 This page attempts to illustrate the many and varies types of route markers used on Michigan's highways, from Interstate, US and State highways to National Forest routes, Great Lakes Circle Tours, county roads and others.
 Pick a type of route marker to jump directly to it: